Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

 *Address the following customer requirements*

-1. How can you deliver a single consistent experience for log search, alerting, analytics and dashboarding across all of Contoso's monitoring and diagnostics data?
+1. How can you deliver a single consistent experience for log search, alerting, analytics and dash boarding across all of Contoso's monitoring and diagnostics data?

     - [Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-azure-monitor "Azure Monitor overview documentation page") supports ingesting logs and metrics from multiple sources.
 This includes application logs, diagnostic logs, and system metrics, such as CPU load, disk capacity, and network utilization.
 It can also ingest the Azure Activity Log, which records all Azure administrator activity.